MvMukesh/FeatureSelection-Framework-ML/README.md

 # Feature Selection Machine Learning
-Answer to how to select variables in data set and build simpler, faster, more reliable and interpretable machine learning models
+Answer of how to select variables in data set and build simpler, faster, more reliable and interpretable machine learning models

 <hr>